dogweather/forkful/content/en/swift/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, which stands for YAML Ain't Markup Language, is a human-friendly data serialization standard for all programming languages.
-Programmers use it for configuration files, inter-process messaging, and data storage because its readability is much closer to plain English compared to other data formats like XML or JSON, making it simpler to understand and write.

 ## How to:
 Swift does not include built-in support for YAML parsing and serialization, necessitating the use of third-party libraries.
 A popular choice is `Yams`, a library for working with YAML in Swift.